Inevio/CalDAV.js/README.md

 var client = new Caldav({
     host        : 'example.com',
-    port        : 8888, // Default port is 5232
+    secure      : false, // Use of HTTPS or HTTP.
+Default HTTP port        : 8888, // Default port is 5232
     credentials : {
         user     : "demo",